PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 ![image-center](../assets/images/chemotaxis_signal.png){: .align-center}
 <figcaption>Overview of signaling pathway for chemotaxis.</figcaption>

-* Please flesh this figure out a bit more.
+* Shuanger: what is the source for this?
+It looks really good but please share the original file you used to draw.
+Please flesh out the caption a bit better as well.
+I would have more ligands and label them also.
+And I like optima font for figures.

 ## Modeling Ligand-Receptor dynamics